 The Venice Carnival

 Visiting Venice during Carnival has been a bucket-list item for a very long time.
 As a child at school, there was a yearly carnival which was always a fun occasion to dress up and play.
-As an adult, I look back at these memories fondly, and have been wanting to see what this whole carnival affair actually is about!
+As an adult, I look back at these memories fondly, and have been wanting to see what this whole carnival affair is about!

 The origins of Carnival are believed to have come from Ancient Egypt and the Roman Empire, celebrating the change of seasons, or held in honour of the God of Wine, Bacchus.
 These days, Carnival is held in the days before the Catholic period of Lent.
 The word Carnival is thought to originate from the Latin "carne vale" which means "farewell to meat"; Basically, I take it that Carnival is a time of excessive celebrations before a more austere religious tradition.

 Thus every February, Venice holds its famous carnival.
-One hears about Venetians dressed-up in colourful epoch costumes, wearing hand-crafted masks, about celebrations held in the squares with performances, and boat parades in the grand canal, and even about galas and extravagant parties.
+One hears about Venetians dressed up in colourful epoch costumes, wearing hand-crafted masks, about celebrations held in the squares with performances, and boat parades in the grand canal, and even about galas and extravagant parties.
 For a few weeks, it seems that the tranquil city of Venice transforms into a flashy party central.
 My curiosity was piqued, and I had to check it out!

 The program for the Venice Carnival is published in advance on an official website so one can plan their trip and know what will be happening on their chosen dates.
 It's a great tool to use as the city holds multiple events throughout the 2 week celebration period.
-In fact, there is often an "opening weekend" called "pre-carnival" which holds the famous boat parade events ahead of the official Carnival start date.
+There is often an "opening weekend" called "pre-carnival" which holds the famous boat parade events ahead of the official Carnival start date.
 We went at that time and had a wonderful weekend!

-On the Sunday, there was the boat parade where hundreds of Venetians gathered wearing costumes of all sorts (pictured above).
-There was a real sense of celebrations with everyone laughing, and having fun.
+On Sunday, there was the boat parade where hundreds of Venetians gathered wearing costumes of all sorts (pictured above).
+There was a real sense of celebration with everyone laughing, and having fun.
 I don't think there were any rules for the costumes, everyone could just turn up wearing what they fancied.
 We saw people disguised as playing cards, emojis, animals, Disney characters...etc.

 Around Venice, there were also many performances happening in the piazzas.
 Some of them even held stages.
 There were children throwing confetti everywhere and crowds gathered around the various performers to see their shows.
-We saw masked-people walking around on stilts and also a puppet show...even though this was geared towards children, many adults also had a good time!
+We saw masked people walking around on stilts and also a puppet show...even though this was geared towards children, many adults also had a good time!

 My favourite part of the Carnival was getting to see Venetians wandering around the streets and Piazza San Marco in period costumes and masks, suggestive of what was worn in the 18th century.
 They looked very elegant.
 Putting together such extravagant costumes surely must have taken a lot of thought and time!
 What impressed me the most was how patient they were with the crowds of tourists fighting to get pictures.